aasedek/KmeansWithNulls/README.md

 Contributions to improve this implementation are welcome.
 Before creating a pull request, please ensure your code follows the existing code structure and style.

 ## License
-This project is open-sourced under the MIT License.
-See the LICENSE file for details.
+This project is open-sourced under the GNU General Public License v3.0.
+See the [LICENSE](https://github.com/aasedek/KmeansWithNulls/blob/master/LICENSE) file for details.

 ## Contact
 For questions and feedback, please reach out to me at arthur.sedek@gmail.com